mantorok1/RinnaiTouchClient/README.md

  - **error**
  Emitted when an error occurs.
 Includes error object
  - **statusChanged**
  Emitted when the Module's status has changed.
-Includes current status.
+Includes status as json string.
  - **commandSent**
  Emitted when a command has been sent successfully.